giannni/College-Course-Work/README.md

 # College-Course-Work
- Repo of all my college course work
+ Repository of all my college course work.
+Nothing special here other than seeing a good snapshot of my college work.